dansanderson/mega65-welcome-guide/updating-core.md

 -   _Disk directory misbehavior, such as an extra file, or missing files._
     -   You are using the newer ROM with the older core.

 Use "Matrix mode" (hold <kbd>Mega</kbd>, hit <kbd>Tab</kbd>) to double check that MEGA65 is using the latest core.
-If it is using the factory core (`1586ad4`) and you have the latest core installed in slot 1, turn off your MEGA65, then turn it back on.
+If it is using the factory core (`1586ad4`) and you have a newer core installed in slot 1, turn off your MEGA65, then turn it back on.

 ## The C64 core